New Nation Movement NPC v President of the Republic of South Africa: Dissenting judgement

-"Based on these constitutional values and norms it seems fair to conclude that the right to stand and hold elective office in terms of section 19(3)(b) is an individual right to represent the people in a multi-party system through the medium of political parties that results, in general, in proportional representation."

 Assessing the applicants' contention that the Electoral Act is unconstitutional because it fails to provide for something more, independent candidates, Justice Froneman examined the rights of citizens in the three areas of section 19 of the Constitution.
 He disagreed with the consenting justices contention when they declared that once a citizen is forced to vote for a political party in section 19(3)(b), their rights, in section 19(1) "Every citizen is free to make political choices..", are divested of free choice when forced to choose a party even if they don't want too.
 He insisted that these rights were distinct and not overlapping and that choosing to exercise or not exercise the rights had independent consequences.

 He said, in reading the Constitution's context and purpose, it is hard to find, in its representation of representative, participatory and direct democracy, for groupings other than political parties forming a multi-party system.
 In saying that, he said that does not say other systems cannot work, those other systems would have to complement not replace the constitutionally stated multi-party democracy.

 He stated that the rights granted in section 19 indicate what the South African electoral system should look like.
 One of universal suffrage, multi-party democracy, and proportional representation to be constitutionally compliant but not what electoral arrangements there should be.

-When reading sections 46-47, 105-106 and 157-158 of the Constitution together, he stated that a clear idea is given about the types of electoral systems required at national, provincial and municipal levels.
+When reading sections 46–47, 105-106 and 157-158 of the Constitution together, he stated that a clear idea is given about the types of electoral systems required at national, provincial and municipal levels.
 The national and provincial levels indicate an equal voice to all in how they are represented indicating clearly, one of proportional representation, every vote counts.
 At municipal level, section 157(2) does not prescribe a mixed system but leaves it up to parliamentary legislation to decide if it is permissible, it as long as there is proportional representation.

 He stated that sections 46 and 105 of the Constitution does not permit a mixed system at national and provincial level arguing that even though it isn't mentioned, that can equally mean that the non-party representation is prohibited and that independent candidates are allowed as long as they are elected through proportional representation.
 He argued that if independent candidates are allowed to stand for office, it would be constitutionally challenged in the future.